-So what are the Road Safety Team offering schools to provide young people with the skills and confidence to address the road safety issues affecting their schools and make their independent travel safer?
+So what are the Safer Road User Team offering schools to provide young people with the skills and confidence to address the road safety issues affecting their schools and make their independent travel safer?

 Aim: The Youth Travel Ambassador (YTA) course helps young people understand age-appropriate road safety issues; how active travel could benefit them; and how they can independently travel, making safer, confident choices.

 Kent County Council are funding a 6-part, virtual programme called Youth Travel Ambassadors, which is open to all Kent Schools: find out more about our programme outline and how to book, click here.

 The course is offered virtually and can be organised as part of a drop-down day or via weekly sessions.
 The sessions promote active learning and encourage peer to peer collaboration; this programme is driven by the young road users.